pires/docker-logstash-forwarder/README.md

 # logstash-forwarder
-Lean (11MB) `logstash-forwarder` Docker image resources for using with [pires/docker-logstash](http://github.com/pires/docker-logstash) but with a [ELK Kubernetes](https://github.com/pires/kubernetes-elk-cluster) twist.
+Lean (11MB) `logstash-forwarder` Docker image for using with [pires/docker-logstash](http://github.com/pires/docker-logstash) but with a [ELK Kubernetes](https://github.com/pires/kubernetes-elk-cluster) twist.

 Here you will find a Dockerfile for assembling a `logstash-forwarder` container that communicates with `logstash` server over secure Lumberjack protocol.
 This could be the base for all your Docker images that need `logstash-forwarder`.